Write a little about yourself. Just a paragraph will do.

 question everyone seems to ask: "What are you looking for on

-with.
-But one thing that's made itself clear since starting this
+to just do fun things with.
+What's made itself clear since starting

-ridiculous online dating venture is that preconceptions just don't
+this whole online dating fiasco is that preconceptions just don't

-it, then fuck yeah it would.
-Would it be great to make a fantastic
+right, sure.
+Would it be great to make a fabulous new friend who

-new friend who brightens my life in all kinds of ways?
+brightens my life in innumerable ways?
 Absolutely.
+Would it be

-the most brilliant and staggeringly beautiful babies the world has
+whole bunch of the most brilliant and staggeringly beautiful babies

 Any and all outcomes would each be great in their own way.
 But I

-don't -- and won't -- push deliberately toward any of them until
+don't -- and won't -- push deliberately toward any of them.
+We

 What I’m doing with my life